ethaniel0/Lister/client/README.md

 # TODO (in order of importance)

-## Account Deletion
-- delete account within settings page

 ## Image Usage Detection
 - increment count whenever an image is referenced
 - decrement count if image is changed or list/account is deleted
 - if the number of image references in the db = 0, delete image from collection and from storage

-## Browse
-- ranking system
-    - get second degree tags from the top 5 direct search results
-    - weight the results from the second-degree tag search

-- use algolia for name search

 ## Server
 - store how many times saved